revagomes/website/designs/blog/14-deploying-to-linode.md

 # Pick your Linux distro

 Linode has a [choice of Linux distribution][4].
-This blog post will be using Ubuntu 11.04 64-bit.
+This blog post will be using _Ubuntu 11.04_.
+The same instructions definitely apply to Ubuntu 10.04 (32-bit or 64-bit) and are easily adaptable to Debian.

 ## 32-bit or 64-bit?

-If you're going to be installing something like [mongodb][5], [64-bit is highly recommended][6].
+If you're going to be installing something like [mongodb][5], 64-bit is [highly recommended][6].
 If you're going to be using [redis][7] heavily, [maybe you want 32-bit][8].
-The choice is up to you and it's possible to wipe the VPS later and pick a different option, but that means setting everything up again.
+The choice is up to you and it's possible to wipe the VPS later and pick a different option, but that could be time you don't have.

 [4]: http://www.linode.com/faq.cfm#which-distributions-do-you-offer
 [5]: http://www.mongodb.org/